 Ellen DeGeneres and Portia de Rossi

-It's The Ellen Degeneres AND Portia de Rossi Show.
+It's The Ellen Degeneres and Portia de Rossi Show.
 This beloved couple met at VH1's Big in '04 Awards, and the rest was history.
-DeGeneres and de Rossi wed in L.A. in 2008, and they plan to commemorate their 10th anniversary by renewing their vows in Australia.
+DeGeneres and de Rossi wed in L.A. in 2008, and they commemorated their 10th anniversary by renewing their vows in Australia.

 Oprah Winfrey and Stedman Graham